codefellows/seattle-java-401d9/class-26/README.md

 ## Warmup Question

 1. You're writing frontend JavaScript, and you want to console.log when a button is clicked.
 What do you need to do?

+## Feedback Review

+### The Good/The Most Helpful

+- Practice interviews
+- Project week and getting to build something self-directed

+### The Bad/The Least Helpful

+- no trends!

+## Lecture Overview

 ### Creating a new project